Waters Meet Foundation (formerly Empire Health Foundation)

 How to Apply

 This funder does not have a public application process.
 Based on available information, Waters Meet Foundation appears to work through invitation-only grants, relationship-based funding, and strategic partnerships.
-They focus on identifying and supporting organizations already embedded in the communities they serve, particularly those led by and serving BIPOC, 2SLGBTQIA+, disabled, low-income, and rural communities.
+They focus on identifying and supporting organisations already embedded in the communities they serve, particularly those led by and serving BIPOC, 2SLGBTQIA+, disabled, low-income, and rural communities.

 Getting on Their Radar